 “Intracellular and extracellular oxidative stress initiated by reactive oxygen species (ROS) advance skin aging, which is characterized by wrinkles and atypical pigmentation.
 Because UV enhances ROS generation in cells, skin aging is usually discussed in relation to UV exposure.
 The use of antioxidants is an effective approach to prevent symptoms related to photo-induced aging of the skin”

-Nespresso vs Espresso – Is There a Difference?
+Nespresso vs Espresso – Which is Better?

 Espresso vs Nespresso – The Flavor and Taste Difference

-Espresso vs Cold Brew Coffee
+Benefits of Drinking Espresso vs Cold Brew Coffee

 For some people, regular coffee or espresso can be a little too much.
 The caffeine itself might make you a little jittery, taking away some of the other lovely benefits.